 Move Your Applications

-Put a check mark against your applications in Migration Assistant.
-And it’ll go through your Applications folder and move your apps over.
+Open Migration Assistant and put a check mark against your applications.
+And it’ll go through your Applications folder and move your Apps over.

 The software moves all your applications.